Bing Ads

 Chapter 5: Handling Exposure

-1. Immediately flood the exposed area with water
+• Flood the exposed area with water right away.

-4. Report the incident to your employer or supervisor
+• Report the incident to your supervisor or employer without delay.

-5. Seek medical attention as advised by employer
+• Seek medical attention as directed by your workplace protocol.

-1. Grip one glove on the outside of the glove near the cuff and peel it down until it comes off inside out.
-(Note: never pull from the finger tips; blood can spray)
+1. Grip the outside of one glove near the cuff and peel it down and away so it turns inside out.
+(Avoid pulling from the fingertips to prevent splatter.)

-2. Cup the removed glove with your gloved hand.
+2. Hold the removed glove in your still-gloved hand.

-5. Dispose of the gloves properly as instructed by your employer.
-If contaminated, ensure that the gloves are placed in a biohazard waste bag.
+5. Dispose of gloves properly per your employer’s instructions.
+Contaminated gloves must go into a biohazard waste bag.

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.